 Reporting year-end financial results is a team effort.
-We understand the importance of collaboration between external auditors and your company’s audit committee and wanted to help you review the role independent audit committees play in providing investors and markets with high-quality, reliable financial information.
+At Maxwell Locke & Ritter, we understand the importance of collaboration between external auditors and your company’s audit committee.
+We want to help you review the role that independent audit committees play in providing investors and markets with high-quality, reliable financial information.

-SEC leadership recently issued a joint statement.
-It highlights the following key areas of focus for audit committees:
+SEC leadership recently issued a joint statement that highlights the following key areas of focus for audit committees:

 Tone at the top.
 Audit committees set the tone for the company’s financial reporting and the relationship with the independent auditor.
 The SEC statement encourages audit committees to proactively communicate with auditors and understand how they resolve issues.

 U.S. Generally Accepted Accounting Principles (GAAP).
-The audit committee is charged with helping management comply with existing GAAP.
-The SEC statement reminds audit committees to consider major new accounting standards that have been adopted in recent years, including the new revenue recognition, lease and credit loss rules.
+A great importance of audit committees is helping management comply with existing GAAP.
+The SEC statement reminds audit committees to consider major new accounting standards that have been adopted in recent years, including the new revenue recognition, lease, and credit loss rules.

 Internal controls over financial reporting (ICFR).
-Audit committees are responsible for overseeing ICFR.
-The SEC statement stresses the importance of following up on the remediation of any material weaknesses.
+One audit committee requirement is the responsibility of overseeing ICFR.
+The SEC statement stresses the importance of audit committees following up on the remediation of any material weaknesses.

 Non-GAAP measures.
 These metrics, when used appropriately in combination with GAAP measures, can provide decision-useful information to investors.
 The SEC statement suggests that audit committees learn how management uses these metrics to evaluate performance — and whether they’re consistently prepared and presented from period to period.